HaoRyuZark/Programming/Theory/Low_Level.md

 - **Adress Resolution Protocol ARP:** Used for the mapping to MAC addresses.
 - **Ethernet:** Used for the direct connection in a network.
-- **nternet Control Protocol:** It is for testing reachability and other manners across the internet.
+- **Internet Control Protocol:** It is for testing reachability and other manners across the internet.

 ## SSH